 In this podcast, Ricardo talks about his visit to the Silicon Valley and explains the importance of using project management as a success factor in the companies he visited.
 He also talks about the need for a good basis for study, innovation and competence of people that are working in these companies.

 In this podcast, Ricardo talks about the opportunities for project management that will happen in 2011.
 He explains that in Brazil will be many opportunities in the areas of infrastructure, engineering, energy, oil and mining.
 Ricardo also reinforces that there is a shortage of skilled project managers in Brazil and that the highly qualified foreign competitors are coming in search of opportunities here.

 In this podcast, Ricardo talks about the Soccerex - the largest convention and business of football in the world, which was held in Rio de Janeiro between 20-24 November.
 He was invited to attend the event and had the opportunity to talk about some key issues for planning the 2014 soccer cup.

 In this podcast, Ricardo talks about the production of mega-events from the viewpoint of project management and uses Paul McCartney's concert that he attended last Sunday.
 He shows the complexity of performing a concert with 65,000 people watching and the activities needed to realize the show.
-Ricardo made the first version (draft) of a WBS for mega-events that is in the download area; check out the link: http://www.ricardo-vargas.com/downloads/
+Ricardo made the first version (draft) of a WBS for mega-events that is available at the downloads page.